We all know that the Psalms contain many prophecies about Christ. But I'm here to propose a new idea. That the Psalms are ALL prophecies of Christ.

 Psalms 1:3 And he shall be like a tree planted by the rivers of water, that bringeth forth his fruit in his season; his leaf also shall not wither; and whatsoever he doeth shall prosper.

-Jesus represents the tree of life (See my article on the “Tree of Life”).
+Jesus represents the tree of life (See my article on the “What Do Eden, The Lost Ark, and the Holy City Have In Common?”).
 Compare this verse to Revelation 22:2, Ezekiel 47:12.

 Psalms 2:7 I will declare the decree: the LORD hath said unto me, Thou art my Son; this day have I begotten thee.